We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - coenzyme Q10

 A multivitamin may help boost your stores.
-Beware that too much supplementation may lead to hair thinning.
+Beware that

 Eating a diet of whole foods is key for your health.